THE BANNER PROJECT //

-Aims and outcomes: to support with the producing of this project; liaising closely with the artists and partners to plan an ensure participants had a smooth and enjoyable experience.
-The wider aim of the project was to strengthen this community of female artists and challenge the representation of diverse voices within National galleries.
+Aims and outcomes: Assistant producing; liaise closely with artists and partners for planning and delivery.
+To facilitate a stimulating and enjoyable experience for participants.
+To strengthen and empower female artists and challenge the representation of diverse voices within National galleries.

 THE VIET CAFE

-Partners: Trikhon Theatre, Forvil community (Vietnamese elderly partnership), Deptford Lounge, The Albany Theatre, from 2014 - 2017
+Partners: Anna Nguyen, Forvil community (Vietnamese elderly partnership), Deptford Lounge, The Albany Theatre, from 2014 - 2017

-Project outline: Empowering the Vietnamese community to produce and lead on cultural celebrations such as Chinese New Year and the Moon festival.
-Supporting the community to set up a pop up cafe selling delicious Vietnamese food to the public and raise funds for their charity.
+Project outline: Empowering the Vietnamese community to produce and lead on cultural celebrations and events.
+Supporting the community to set up a pop up cafe selling delicious homemade Vietnamese food, to promote culture and fundraise.
+To find out more click here

 Partners: The Dukes Theatre, Funded by Light up Lancaster, Nov 2018